 Large agencies specialize in coordinating the translation process on complex multi-lingual projects between subcontracted freelance translators and specialist agencies.
 As a result, they deliver value primarily through the project management process and are not a good option for simple jobs.

 On large, complex multi-lingual jobs, you should work with a multi-language agency.
-This will let you take advantage of the coordination services they provide on these projects.
-Your project will also benefit from the broad resources they have developed for doing good work in individual languages.
+Doing so will let you take advantage of the coordination services they provide on these projects.
+Your project to translate Korean will also benefit from the broad resources they have developed for doing good work in individual languages.
 On the other hand, if you only need to translate Korean, a multi-language translation agency may not be your best option.

 2. Single-language boutique agency